Efficient Parameter Estimation of Truncated Boolean Product Distributions: Introduction

-Assumption~\ref{as:anticon} is a stronger version of Assumption~\ref{as:identify} and is necessary for efficient parameter estimation from truncated samples in the Boolean hypercube.
-It essentially requires that with sufficiently high probability, any set $X$ of polynomially many samples from $\D_S$ can be normalized, subtracting a vector $\vec{x}^\ast$, so that $X$ includes a well-conditioned $d \times d$ matrix, after normalization.
+\Cref{as:anticon} is a stronger version of \Cref{as:identify} and is necessary for efficient parameter estimation from truncated samples in the Boolean hypercube.
+It essentially requires that with sufficiently high probability, any set $X$ of polynomially many samples from $\D_S$ can be normalized, subtracting a vector $\vec{x}^\star$, so that $X$ includes a well-conditioned $d \times d$ matrix, after normalization.

-Beyond showing that these assumptions are necessary for efficient identifiability, we show that they are also sufficient and provide a computational efficient algorithm for learning Boolean product distributions.
+Beyond showing that these assumptions are necessary for efficient identifiability, we show that they are also sufficient {(for some regime of anti-concentration $\lambda)$} and provide a computationally efficient algorithm for learning Boolean product distributions.
 Our algorithm is based on a careful adaptation of the approach of \cite{DGTZ18} which uses Stochastic Gradient Descent on the negative log-likelihood.
 While the analysis consists of the same conceptual steps as that of \cite{DGTZ18}, it requires dealing with a number of technical details that arise due to discreteness.
-One technical contribution of our work is using the necessary assumptions for identifiability to establish strong-convexity of the negative log-likelihood in a small ball around the true parameters (see Lemma~\ref{lem:str-conv} and Lemma~\ref{lem:aconc-ball} in Appendix~\ref{app:sgd-an}).
-Our main result is that:
+One technical contribution of our work is using the assumptions for identifiability to establish strong-convexity of the negative log-likelihood in a small ball around the true parameters (see \Cref{lem:str-conv} and \Cref{lem:aconc-ball}).
+Our main result is that: \begin{inftheorem} Under Assumptions~\ref{as:identify}\,-\,\ref{as:mass}, \Cref{algo:sgd} computes an estimation $\hat{\vec{z}}$ of the logit vector $\vec{z}$ of the true distribution $\D$ such that $\|\vec{z} - \hat{\vec{z}}\|_2 \leq \eps$ with probability at least $1-\delta$, and achieves time and sample complexity polynomial in $d$, $1/\eps,~{\exp(1/\lambda)}$, and $\ln(1/\delta)$. \end{inftheorem}